Are California Employers Required to Pay You for Jury Duty?

 - Personnel evaluations and disciplinary records

 - Personal notes or correspondence with your employer

 Employees can also choose to file a lawsuit with the assistance of a California employment attorney.
 Employees can seek economic and non-economic damages from their employers for retaliation, including:

 - Lost wages due to demotion, promotion denial, or raise denial

 - Physical pain due to retaliation

 - Damages to professional reputation

-If an employee believes that his or her employer violated California jury duty laws, he or she should contact an employment rights attorney as soon as possible.
+If an employee believes that his or her employer violated California jury duty laws, he or she should contact a Los Angeles employment attorney as soon as possible.